 IRA Hardship Withdrawals for Medical Expenses

 If you’ve racked up a serious medical bill, you may be able to tap into your IRA penalty-free to cover it.
-The IRS allows you to take a hardship withdrawal to pay for unreimbursed qualified medical expenses that don’t exceed 10% of your adjusted gross income (AGI).
+The IRS allows you to take a hardship withdrawal to pay for unreimbursed qualified medical expenses that don’t exceed 10% of your AGI.
 This represents your taxable income minus specific deductions you claim such as student loan interest paid for the year.

 Fortunately, qualified medical expenses fall under a relatively large umbrella.
 It covers most medical, dental and vision treatments that diagnose, prevent or treat disease.